4.2.2 Heritage issues and policies

 Some of the country's most important cultural institutions in the heritage field are: the federal museums, the Austrian National Library, the Austrian Phonotheque (sound archives), the Vienna Court Orchestra, the Federal Office of Historic Monuments, the Austrian Film Archive and the Austrian Film Museum.
 Each of these institutions has been undergoing a process of change with regard to their organisational, juridical and economic structures.
 The most crucial reform has been the decision to grant full legal status to the federal museums and transform them into scientific institutions under public law – an important step towards more autonomy.

 A debate on the financial situation and content-related overlaps between those federal museums, in which various experts, political parties, museum directors and media representatives were involved, led to a comprehensive reform of the federal museums in 2010.
-Core themes were the national museum policy, planning and collection policy and governance.
-The museum regulations have been revised and reformulated and framework objective agreements for museums came into force.
+Core issues were the national museum policy, planning and collection policy and governance.
+The museum regulations were revised and reformulated and framework objective agreements for museums came into force, setting priorities and sharpening the profiles of the individual institutions, to achieve better transparency of the collections and to promote digitalisation.